Lighthouses of Northern Iran

 - * Anzali Clock Tower

-- Early 19th century.
+- 1815.
 Inactive as a lighthouse for many years, but the tower is floodlit at night and is a prominent landmark.
 28 m (92 ft) round stone tower with gallery, painted white with blue trim.
-A closeup photo, an aerial view, and a nighttime photo are available, and Google has a fuzzy satellite view.
+A photo and an aerial view are available, and Google has a satellite view.
 This historic building is well known as the symbol of Anzali.
 Built as a lighthouse, the tower was converted to a clock tower in 1928.
 It was restored in 1990, and another restoration is planned.
 Located about 160 m (520 ft) from the waterfront on the north side of downtown Anzali.
 Site open, tower status unknown.

 Māzandarān Province Lighthouses

 - Date unknown.
 Active; focal plane about 22 m (72 ft); light characteristic unknown.
-Approx. 20 m (66 ft) square skeletal tower.
-A distant view of the harbor is available (the light is on the breakwater on the right), and Google has a satellite view.
-Nowshahr is a beach resort and university town in Māzandarān Province, near the southernmost point of the Caspian Sea.
-Located at the end of the east breakwater at Nowshahr.
+Approx. 20 m (66 ft) square pyramidal skeletal tower.
+A distant view of the harbor (the light is on the breakwater on the right) is available, and Google has a satellite view.
+Noshahr is a beach resort and university town in Māzandarān Province, near the southernmost point of the Caspian Sea.
+Located at the end of the east breakwater at Noshahr.
 Site status unknown, but the light is easy to see from the waterfront.
+Operator: Nosharh Port.

 - Amirabad West Breakwater